 Namibia is renowned for its remote areas and during a trip throughout the country one of the place ‘’not to be missed’’ is the Namib desert, the oldest in the World.
 In the Nama language, ‘Namib’ means ‘vast’, and this desert lives up to this reputation.
 One of the most spectacular sight of Namibia is surely the desert part known as Sossusvlei, located inside the Namib -Naukluft National Park .

 It is a large, white, salt and clay pan lined by some of the highest dunes in the world.
 Sossusvlei means “no return marsh”, as it is the place where the dunes come together preventing the Tsauchab River to flow any further.
-However, due to the dry conditions in the Namib Desert the River seldom flows this far and the pan remains bone-dry most years.
+However, due to the dry conditions in the Namib Desert, the River seldom flows this far and the pan remains bone-dry most years.
 The rain is extremely rare but when it falls the landscape is amazing as the area teems with life, adorning the undulating dunes.
 During the sunrise and sunset the colors are strong and constantly changing, allowing for wonderful photographic opportunities.
-If you like experiencing this magnificent place, the best option is to sleep in the small settlement called Sesriem, above all at Sesriem campsite, located inside the park (the only one inside the gate) and close to all the attractions.
+If you like experiencing this magnificent place, the best option is to sleep in the small settlement called Sesriem, above all at Sesriem Campsite, located inside the park (the only one inside the gate) and close to all the attractions.

-Leaving the Dune 45, going on the main road, after 15 minutes drive you get in one of the most photographed sight of Namibia: DeadVlei.
-In this area, more than thousand years ago, the Tsaucheb river used to settle into a small lake in the desert, close to Sossuvlei, and here many trees used to grow in this pan.
+Leaving the Dune 45, going on the main road, after 15 minutes drive you reach one of the most photographed sight of Namibia: DeadVlei.
+In this area, more than thousand years ago, the Tsaucheb river used to settle into a small lake in the desert, close to Sossusvlei, and here many trees used to grow in this pan.
 When the climate changed a strong drought struck the area and the sand dunes blocked off the river’s route and any water.
 The bushes and trees in Deadvlei died but due to the exceptional dryness of the desert conditions they dried out instead of decomposing and the desert sun scorched the trunks to blackened bones.
 The trees are estimated to be approximately 500 to 900 years old.

 The last sight that it’s worth visiting if you have time is Sesriem Canyon, located only 4 km from Sesriem Gate Entrance.
-It is very little visited and in my opinion is amazing.
+It is very little visited and in our opinion is amazing.
 There are two ways to see it, either from the same level of the road or as a path that takes you to the bottom, that is, 30m deep than the road level.
-Even in this case, I suggest you to go during the late afternoon when the heat is not so strong and the contrast between the sun and shadows make its color more interesting.
+Even in this case, we suggest you to go during the late afternoon when the heat is not so strong and the contrast between the sun and shadows make its color more interesting.

 Getting there: from Windhoek is 340 km (5 hrs); from Swakopmund 350 km (5 hrs); from Seeheim is 450 km (6 hrs).
 Take in your mind that is very dangerous driving throughout Namibia because the most roads are gravel and the maximum speed you should keep is around 90 km/h .
 The mobile phone is not working out of the touristic places and the towns.

-Sesriem map: http://www.visitingnamibia.com/sossusmaps.html
+Sesriem map: click here;